 Google Maps is a fantastic tool, but there's an awful lot more to the service than just finding your way around.
 Whether you're looking for the best way to get home after work, finding a good restaurant to grab some grub, or working out when it's the best time to go to the supermarket, Google Maps has your back.

 But with so much on offer, it's easy to miss some of the really useful features.
+Some of them will even be able to ease some of the usual holiday stress if you need them.
 So here are 22 of the best Google Maps tips to try out.

 - Waze vs Google Maps: Which navigation app is better for you?

 - Best dash cams: The best cameras to protect your car

 - Best Waze tips and tricks: 14 things to try next time you drive